-Flash photography basics – pulling the elements together
+Flash photography basics – putting it all together

 The preceding pages in this series built up from the basic ideas, to larger topics such as off-camera flash, and using video light.
 So there is a certain narrative there.
 With this page – a list of 10 key elements of flash photography – I want to pull together the most useful concepts.
 These are things we need to know to make us stronger photographers, and more confident in how we use light and flash.

 1.)
 Don’t get caught up in camera settings – it is all about the direction of light